 Prior Authorization Request Form

 The Louisiana Uniform Prescription Drug Prior Authorization Form must be used by the prescriber to request a prior authorization.
-The form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+The form and its instructions can be accessed by the below link or by visiting Section 37.5.5 of this manual chapter.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf